The Meighen Family

 At odds in politics

 By the 1890s, Thomas Meighen began to take a more prominent role in family business and, by extension, the town.
 But his personal ambitions extended beyond business and real estate and into politics.
-Like his Uncle William, Thomas was intelligent and independent, and he knew how to think critically.
+Like his Uncle William, Thomas was intelligent and independent, and he thought critically.
 Dissatisfied with conventional American politics of the day, they both spent most of their lives in a political minority or in the third-party system.
-They saw themselves as patriotic Americans deeply concerned with social justice and whose strong convictions often put them at odds with dominant political trends.
+They saw themselves as patriotic Americans deeply concerned with social justice.
+Their strong convictions often put them at odds with dominant political trends.

 In the 1870s, the National Greenback-Labor Party, or "Greenback Party," attracted young Thomas Meighen to its fight for higher commodity prices and "cheap money" in the form of silver coinage.
 Further, the party vowed that no railroad bonds should be sold unless approved by a majority of the electorate.
-In 1877, the party nominated the elder William Meighen for lieutenant governor, in which he placed a distant third in the election.
-In 1879, he ran for governor on the Greenback ticket, but lost with only 4 percent of the vote.
+In 1877, the party nominated the elder William Meighen for lieutenant governor, but he placed a distant third in the election.
+In 1879, he ran for governor on the Greenback ticket, but he lost with only 4 percent of the vote.
 By the 1880s, most Greenbackers had melted back into the traditional two political parties, but the Meighens gravitated to the new Farmer's Alliance Party.
-This party attempted to "unite farmers of the United States for their protection against class legislation and the encroachment of concentrated capital and the tyranny of monopoly."
-(Historian John D. Hicks.)
+This party attempted to "unite farmers of the United States for their protection against class legislation and the encroachment of concentrated capital and the tyranny of monopoly" (according to historian John D. Hicks).

-Many local farmers resisted Thomas Meighen's involvement in the new party, as well as his involvement in the new People's Party.
+Many local farmers resisted Thomas Meighen's involvement in the Farmer's Alliance Party party and his involvement in the new People's Party.
 A broadside by an anonymous writer called "The Anti-Monopolist" charged that he was overly ambitious and should "shed his 'colt's teeth' before seeking political leadership."
 The broadside published in 1881 characterized the family as "money-mongerers, userers, and land pirates."

-Meighen would be criticized throughout his political career, and his wealth and prominence would always leave him open to the charge of hypocrisy whenever he railed against the injustice of the status quo.
+Thomas Meighen would be criticized throughout his political career, and his wealth and prominence would leave him open to charges of hypocrisy whenever he railed against the injustice of the status quo.
 As a farmer, he understood the rage of farmers who felt the entire economic system was exploiting them.
-As a wealthy merchant and banker, he was at an advantage since the misfortunes of the farmers moved in his favor.
+As a wealthy merchant and banker, he was at an advantage, because the misfortunes of the farmers moved in his favor.
 These ironies led many to view him as "inconsistent," and it was Thomas Meighen's fate to fight for an economic class that was usually unsympathetic, if not hostile, to his goals.

-Meighen died in 1936 at the home of his daughter in Pittsburgh.
+Meighen died in 1936 at his daughter's home in Pittsburgh.
 At the time, it appeared his last wish of having his boyhood home become a state park would be left unfulfilled.
-But in 1963, nearly 25 years after his death, the unfaltering efforts of several local farmers and Forestville natives made Thomas Meighen’s dream finally come to fruition.
+But in 1963, nearly 25 years after his death, the unfaltering efforts of several local farmers and Forestville natives finally brought Thomas Meighen’s dream to fruition.